thatayushmallick/cs314_iitdh/Readme.md

 + details can be extracted when smoothened image matrix is substracted from original matrix, keeping in mind that it should be between 0-255.
 #### Step-4
 + final sharpened image can be aquired by adding detailed matrix to original image.

+to run the file just run the bash script.